 How could I potentially improve my output and results?

-How could I learn from my past successes and failures that can help move me forward in a better way?
+How could I learn from my past successes and failures to help move me forward in a better way?

 How would raising my personal standards help me achieve my desired results faster?

 To maximize your full potential, you need to upgrade yourself to Version 2.0.
-This upgrading process always begins with raising your personal standards.
+This upgrading process always begins when you commit yourself to raising your personal standards.

 You have what you have in your life right now because of the personal standards you keep.
 If you have low standards of yourself in various situations, then it shouldn’t come as a surprise that you are getting sub-par results.

-Raising your personal standards to higher levels naturally, helps you perform at higher levels.
+Raising your personal standards to higher levels helps you perform at higher levels.
 When you raise your standards, you are no longer settling for mediocrity.
-You are instead shooting for the stars and pursuing higher level actions that will get you better results.
+You are instead shooting for the stars and pursuing higher-level actions that will get you better results.

-Secondly, you need to commit yourself to constant and never ending improvement.
+Secondly, you need to commit yourself to constant and never-ending improvement.
 In other words, become a lifelong learner.
-Commit yourself to learning everything you can that could potentially help you improve your results.
+Commit yourself to learning everything you can that could potentially help improve your results.

 Thirdly, you need to cultivate a competitive spirit.
 You need to challenge yourself each day to push forward toward your goal.
 If you’re not challenging yourself, then you’re not growing, and if you’re not growing, then you won’t change.
-And if you don’t change, then the likelihood is that things won’t change either.
+And if you don’t change, then things probably won’t change either.
 Your circumstances will be as they’ve always been and you will yet again hold yourself back from maximizing your full potential.

-To maximize your potential, you also need to be willing to accept criticism and feedback, then use that to make improvements.
-In fact, you should also be your harshest critic.
+To maximize your potential, you also need to be willing to accept criticism and feedback.
+You need to then use that feedback to make improvements.
+In fact, you should essentially be your harshest critic.